Bearded seal: Distribution

-Bearded seals are extant in Arctic and subarctic regions.
-In the Pacific region, they extend from the Chukchi Sea in the Arctic, south into the Bering Sea where they span from Bristol Bay on the Alaskan coast to the Sea of Okhotsk on the Russian coast, up to but not including the northern coast of Japan.
-In the Arctic Ocean, they are found along the northern coasts of Russia, Norway, Canada, and Alaska, including the Norwegian Archipelago of Svalbard and Canadian Arctic Archipelago.
-In the Atlantic, Bearded seals are found along the northern coast of Iceland, the east and west coasts of Greenland and the Canadian mainland as far south as Labrador.
+Bearded seals are extant in Arctic and Subarctic regions.
+In the Pacific region, they extend from the Chukchi Sea in the Arctic south into the Bering Sea where they span from Bristol Bay on the Alaskan coast to the Sea of Okhotsk on the Russian coast, up to but not including the northern coast of Japan.
+In the Arctic Ocean, they are found along the northern coasts of Russia, Norway, Canada, and Alaska, including the Norwegian archipelago of Svalbard and Canadian Arctic Archipelago.
+In the Atlantic, bearded seals are found along the northern coast of Iceland, the east and west coasts of Greenland and the Canadian mainland as far south as Labrador.

-Although the range typically only extends down into subarctic areas bearded seals have been seen in Japan and China as well as extremely far south of their range in Germany, Netherlands, United Kingdom, France, Spain and Portugal.
+Although the range typically only extends down into Subarctic areas, bearded seals have been seen in Japan and China, as well as far south of their range in Germany, Netherlands, United Kingdom, France, Spain and Portugal.

 Hunting and diet

 Primarily benthic, bearded seals feed on a variety of small prey found along the ocean floor, including clams, squid, crustaceans, and fish.
 Their whiskers serve as feelers in the soft bottom sediments.
-Adults tend not to dive very deep, favoring shallow coastal areas no more than 300 m deep.
-Pups up to one year old, however, will venture much deeper, diving as deep as 450 m.
-In a study conducted during the summer months, the seals have been found to feed on invertebrates such as anemones, sea cucumbers, and polychaete worms.
-The same study found that flatfishes (such as American plaice), sculpins, and Arctic cod made up most of their summer diet.
-Sculpin were also found to be the largest fish consumed by the seals.
+Adults favor shallow coastal areas no more than 300 m deep.
+Pups up to one year old, however, will dive as deep as 450 m.
+Flatfishes (such as American plaice), sculpins, and Arctic cod made up most of their summer diet.
+Sculpin were found to be the largest fish consumed by the seals.
+The seals also feed in summer on invertebrates such as anemones, sea cucumbers, and polychaete worms.
 Bearded seals are capable of preying on pelagic and demersal fish in addition to their benthic prey.